Dunsyn/Enterprise-Data-Governance/Overview.md

 The objective is to move beyond reporting and answer: **Can this data be trusted for decision-making?**

 ---
-5 KPI cards: Total Records, Financial Exposure, Open Issues, DQ Score, Audit Findings Compliance Risk Distribution donut (Compliant 11.2% / At Risk 57.8% / Non-Compliant 31.0%) Data Duplicate Rate by Data Owner table
+* 5 KPI cards: Total Records, Financial Exposure, Open Issues, DQ Score, Audit Findings
+* Compliance Risk Distribution donut (Compliant 11.2% / At Risk 57.8% / Non-Compliant 31.0%)
+* Data Duplicate Rate by Data Owner table
-Financial Exposure by Audit Findings — GDPR No/Yes clustered bar Top 10 High-Risk Records table
+* Financial Exposure by Audit Findings — GDPR No/Yes clustered bar
+* High-Risk Records by Compliance
-Audit Findings and Rating bar (A–E)
+* Audit Findings and Rating bar (A–E)
-Data Classification of Critical Data Elements bar ZoomCharts Drill Down Shape Map PRO — geographic risk distribution
+* Data Classification of Critical Data Elements bar
+* ZoomCharts Drill Down Shape Map PRO — geographic risk distribution